 Introduction

-What Dyrected is and how the pieces fit together.
+What Dyrected is, who it is for, and how the hosting options fit together.

-Dyrected is a code-first headless CMS.
-You define your content model in TypeScript — collections, fields, access rules, hooks — and Dyrected generates a REST API, an Admin UI, and a type-safe SDK from it automatically.
-No clicking through UI builders to create fields.
+Dyrected is a code-first CMS for websites and apps that need a safe content handoff.
+You define your content model in TypeScript — collections, fields, access rules, and hooks — and Dyrected generates the API, admin, and SDK automatically.
+Your team or client updates content.
+Your codebase and layout stay under your control.

 How it fits together

 @dyrected/core — the engine.
-Mount it as a catch-all route in Next.js or as a Nuxt module.
 It handles the database, REST API, file uploads, auth, and email.
+Use @dyrected/next or @dyrected/nuxt to mount it inside your app.

 Admin UI — auto-generated from your config.
-Mount it at /admin.
-Your clients use this to edit content.
+Use the hosted admin at app.dyrected.com, or mount it inside your app at /admin.
+Your clients or teammates use this to edit content.
 You never have to build a dashboard.

 @dyrected/sdk — a typed TypeScript client for fetching content from your frontend, Node scripts, or any other environment.

-Dyrected Cloud — managed hosting for the database, storage, and multi-site workspaces.
-The fastest way to go live.
+Dyrected Cloud — managed hosting for the backend: database, storage, auth, API, and multi-site workspaces.
+This is the fastest way to go live.
 If you'd rather manage your own infrastructure, self-hosting is free.

 Why Dyrected?